chat-app-architecture/architecture_proposal/README.md

   - [Load Balancing](#load-balancing)
   - [Sharding](#sharding)
   - [Pub-Sub System for Real-Time Behavior](#pub-sub-system-for-real-time-behavior)

+The Low Level section contains various parts of the systems and we do a quick deep dive inside the internal components.

 - [Systems Design - Low Level](#systems-design---low-level)
   - [Gathering System Requirements](#gathering-system-requirements)
   - [Actions](#actions)